bcrant/tableau-style-validator/documentation/SETUP.md

 the log may print the previous execution as soon as it is called.
 It will take a moment to print the latest execution, so be sure to give it a few seconds.
 You can kill this stream with `ctrl + c`.

+\
+__Running Cloud Deployment Locally__
+Not sure what I broke while refactoring -- but at time of writing this, my local run configuration is not working.
+So take this section with a grain of salt...

+To run the cloud deployment locally, you can set up a run configuration in PyCharm with the parameters `lambda_handler({}, {})` and script path `~/lambda_function.py`.

+You will need to edit the build script `2.code-build.sh` and remove the line `rm -rf lib` from the bottom then run the build script.
+I did not want to publish the repo with two identical `lib` directories, but you will want to keep one in your `cloud-deployment` directory while running locally.
+Failure to do so will break your Python path.
+Adjust your Content and Sources Roots accordingly.wqq

 ____
 \